Gilad Shalit: Diplomatic efforts

 Shalit's father, Noam, met with former United States President Jimmy Carter during Carter's April 2008 visit to Israel.
-Carter planned to visit Khaled Meshal of Hamas in Damascus later.
+Carter planned to visit Hamas leader Khaled Mashal in Damascus later.
 Noam Shalit said that the fact that Carter was not considered pro-Israel could be beneficial in securing his son's release.
 On 9 June 2008, it was reported that Hamas sent Shalit's family a third letter.
 The group had promised to send them a third letter after mediation from Carter.
 The handwriting was confirmed to be Shalit's.

 On 12 August 2008, Hamas said that it was suspending talks on Shalit's release, demanding a complete lifting of the Israeli siege.
 The decision angered Egypt, a mediator for Shalit's release.
 Hamas criticized the Egyptians for linking the opening of the Rafah border crossing with Shalit's release, a condition to which Hamas refused to agree.

 On 20 August 2008, in his briefing to the United Nations Security Council, the Under-Secretary-General of the UN appeared to link the decision to release 200 Palestinian prisoners to the case, though a Hamas spokesman saw it as an attempt to increase Palestinian internal divisions by releasing only those loyal to the Fatah faction.

 On 11 May 2010, Russian President Dmitry Medvedev called for Shalit to be freed "as soon as possible".
 He made the call while meeting Hamas leaders in Damascus, Syria.
 "The Russian president urged solving the problem of releasing Israeli citizen Gilad Shalit as soon as possible," his spokeswoman said.
 Russia is the only country that has direct dialogue with Hamas.
 Hamas leader Khaled Meshaal reportedly said Hamas would only consider releasing Shalit when Israel resumed talks to free Palestinian prisoners.

-PA President Mahmoud Abbas called for the release of Shalit in a press conference with visiting German President Christian Wulff.
+German President Christian Wulff also helped call for the release of Gilad Shalit.